Lemzo44/WildFarmStays-Web/TEST_PLAN.md

 **Prerequisites:** No existing account

 **Steps:**
-1. Navigate to Registration page
+1. Navigate to Registration page (from Join Host screen or landing page)
+2. Verify all form fields are empty/cleared
-2. Select "Farmer" role
+3. Select "Farmer" role
-3. Fill in: All required fields (including farm name, address, postcode, county)
+4. Fill in: All required fields (First Name, Last Name, Email, Phone, Password, Confirm Password, Farm Name, Farm Address, Postcode)
-4. Submit form
+5. Click "Create Account"
+6. Verify form fields are cleared after submission

 **Expected Results:**
 - ✅ Profile in `public.profiles` has:
   - `role = 'farmer'`
-  - `farm_name`, `farm_address`, `postcode`, `county` populated
+  - `farm_name`, `farm_address`, `postcode` populated
+- ✅ User is NOT automatically logged in
+- ✅ Alert shows: "Registration Successful!
+Your account has been created.
+Please log in to continue."
-- ✅ User can navigate to Farmer Dashboard
+- ✅ User is redirected to Login screen
+- ✅ All form fields are cleared after registration

 **Failure Criteria:**
 - Farm details missing from profile
 - Role incorrect
+- User is automatically logged in (should NOT happen)
+- Form fields persist after registration

 ---